-It is also useful to track your general spendings, in order to identify where your money goes.
+It is also useful to track your general spending, in order to identify where your money goes.
 Maybe you have some old subscription that you don’t use anymore.
 Or, you pay a lot for an expensive hairdresser, which you could swap for a cheaper place.
 Think out of the box and find out the ways to save for travel.
 There are many apps that help you to track your expenses – just search for them in the App store.

 Find cheap accommodation

 Budget accommodation doesn’t have to always mean dirty bunk beds in the noisy hostel room.
 Nowadays, if you think a little bit outside the box and choose small independent hotels or apartments, you can get great deals for little money.
-My favorite places to look for hotel deals are Booking.com and Airbnb.
+My favorite places to look for hotel deals are Booking.com.
 And if you like camping, try wild camping for the adventure of it (and awesome views).
 I share more of my favorite hotel booking websites here.

 Find good flight deals

 There is a ton of advice on how to look for cheap flights and if you follow it you can save a few hundred dollars on a single ticket.
 Here are some of my favorite cheap flight tips.

 It’s not a surprise that travel offseason is much cheaper.
 It is usually also more enjoyable, especially if you don’t like crowds and queues.
 If you are worried about the weather, try shoulder season, this is when the temperatures are still pleasant, but there are fewer tourists.
 Find some of the less-traveled destinations for your next holiday here.